MicrosoftDocs/dynamics-365-project-operations/articles/actuals/linkingactuals.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-In Dynamics 365 Project Operations, *business transaction* is an abstract concept that isn't represented by an entity.
+In Dynamics 365 Project Operations, a *business transaction* is an abstract concept that isn't represented by an entity.
 However, some common fields and processes on entities are designed to use the concept of business transactions.
 The following entities use this concept:

 - Quote line details
 - Contract line details